InevitableTech/behaviour-suite-analyser/README.md

 composer global require forceedge01/bdd-analyser
 ```

-Copy config.php file to root of project, setup includes the kind of files you want to scan and the rules you want applied.
+Initialise config file to root of project, setup includes the kind of files you want to scan and the rules you want applied.

 Example run: